CHEM 3560 - Molecular Structure Determination III

-Outcomes being assessed / achieved Approximate Timing of Assessment Workshop/practical assignments Formative & Summative 48% No 1 –4, 6 Every two weeks Presentations Summative 10% No 5 Week 13 Examination Summative 42% Yes 1–4 End-of-semester examination period
+Outcomes being assessed / achieved Approximate Timing of Assessment Workshop/practical assignments Formative & Summative 48% No 1 –4, 6 Every two weeks Presentations Summative 10% No 5 Weeks 6 and 12 Examination Summative 42% Yes 1–4 End-of-semester examination period

 Assessment DetailWorkshop/practical assignments (48%)

-Students will complete 2 workshop sessions for each of the 6 modules in the course and 1 practical session or practical-related online activity for each course module except the Electron and Scanning Probe Microscopy module.
-For each module, they will complete an assignment or assignments in which they discuss the results of experiments carried out in the practical session and data analysis undertaken in the workshop sessions, as well as answer specific questions related to the techniques used in the workshops and practical.
-The assessment for each module will be 9% of the course grade, except for the X-ray Crystallography and Electron and Scanning Probe Microscopy modules, for which the assessment will be 8% and 4% of the course grade, respectively.
+Students will complete 2 workshop sessions and 1 practical session for each of the 6 modules in the course.
+For each module, they will complete an assignment in which they discuss the results of experiments carried out in the practical session and data analysis undertaken in the workshop sessions, as well as answer specific questions related to the techniques used in the workshops and practical.
+Each assignment will be 8% of the course grade.
 Practicals are compulsory and students must attend all practicals.
 If students do not meet the attendance requirement for practicals they will receive a Fail Grade.
 There is the opportunity for students to make up missed practicals.

-Each student will give one 10-minute oral presentations online via Zoom (plus 3 minutes for questions) in which the student will be required to critically analyse the application of a molecular structure determination technique in a research journal article.
-The two presentations must be on a distinct technique covered in the course.
+Each student will give two 10-minute oral presentations (plus 3 minutes for questions) in which the student will be required to critically analyse the application of a molecular structure determination technique in a research journal article.
+The two presentations must be on two distinct techniques covered in the course.

 The final examination will examine all components of the course.
 It will consist of multiple-choice, short-answer and long-answer questions.
 Students must achieve a minimum overall mark of 45% for the examination component to pass the course.